On Teamwork, Diversity, and Making Everyone Around You Better

 Here’s the thing: yes, you are, in many ways, a product of your environment, and the people you hang out with are bound to have a huge influence on everything from your ambition to the way you speak and present yourself.

-The probably with the expression is that it completely ignores the other side of the coin: if you’re the average of the five people you spend the most time with, then you’re also 1/5 of the equation for each of those people, and anyone else in your immediate orbit.
+The problem with the expression is that it completely ignores the other side of the coin: if you’re the average of the five people you spend the most time with, then you’re also 1/5 of the equation for each of those people, and anyone else in your immediate orbit.

 Tin does not sharpen iron.
 Nor does wood, or gold, or brass.
 But the thing is, iron can be used to shape and sharpen those things.
-Changes can still be made, things can still be built, but the relationship is one sided.
+Changes can still be made, things can still be built, but the relationship is one-sided.
 The iron is doing all the work, and the softer substance is undergoing all of the change.

 It is only when you have two pieces of iron—two people of similar quality—that they can REALLY engage in a mutually beneficial relationship.